nytelytee/geode-easy-event/README.md

 Copy the header file into your mod, include it.
 Make sure to expose it in your API if you are using it there, and you probably are, since that is the point.
 This software (and readme+documentation) is released into the public domain.

+Also make sure you compile with Clang.
+There is an internal compiler error on MSVC.
+If you know how to work around it without changing the interface, please open a pull request.